atripunoska/personal-finance-app/README.md

 - Navigate the whole app and perform all actions using only their keyboard
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- Save details to a database
-- Create an account and log in

 ## Built with